ebtc-protocol/ebtc/packages/contracts/test-report.md

-      ✓ adjustCdp(): updates borrower's debt and coll with coll decrease, debt increase (346ms) ✓ adjustCdp(): updates borrower's stake and totalStakes with a coll increase (385ms) ✓ adjustCdp():  updates borrower's stake and totalStakes with a coll decrease (553ms) ✓ adjustCdp(): changes EBTCToken balance by the requested decrease (529ms) ✓ adjustCdp(): changes EBTCToken balance by the requested increase (577ms) ✓ adjustCdp(): Changes the activePool ETH and raw ether balance by the requested decrease (1371ms) ✓ adjustCdp(): Changes the activePool ETH and raw ether balance by the amount of ETH sent (548ms) ✓ adjustCdp(): Changes the EBTC debt in ActivePool by requested decrease (541ms)
+      ✓ adjustCdp(): updates borrower's debt and coll with coll decrease, debt increase (346ms) ✓ adjustCdp(): updates borrower's stake and totalStakes with a coll increase (385ms) ✓ adjustCdp():  updates borrower's stake and totalStakes with a coll decrease (553ms) ✓ adjustCdp(): changes EbtcToken balance by the requested decrease (529ms) ✓ adjustCdp(): changes EbtcToken balance by the requested increase (577ms) ✓ adjustCdp(): Changes the activePool ETH and raw ether balance by the requested decrease (1371ms) ✓ adjustCdp(): Changes the activePool ETH and raw ether balance by the amount of ETH sent (548ms) ✓ adjustCdp(): Changes the EBTC debt in ActivePool by requested decrease (541ms)